freesouls/face-alignment-at-3000fps/README.md

 ```

 # Notes
-    you should change some image PATH in main.cpp and utils.cpp(function LoadImages) for correctly running the program.
+- The paper claims for 3000fps for 51 landmarks and high frame rates for different parameters, while my implementation can achieve several hundreds frame rates.
+What you should be AWARE of is that we both just CALCULATE the time for predicting the landmarks, EXCLUDES the time that detecting faces.
+- If you want to use for realtime videos, using OpenCV's face detection algorithm will achieve about 15fps, since 80% (even more time is used to get the bounding boxes of the faces in an image), so the bottleneck is the speed of face detection, not landmarks predicting.
+You are required to find a fast face detector(For example, [libfacedetection](https://github.com/ShiqiYu/libfacedetection))
-    I use the opencv face detection method, you can change to what you like, as long as using the same face detector in training and testing
+- I use the opencv face detection method, you can change to what you like, as long as using the same face detector in training and testing
-    it can both run under Windows and Unix-like systems.
+- it can both run under Windows and Unix-like systems.
-    it can reach 100~200 fps(even faster) on a single i7 core when the model is 5 or 6 layers deep,
+- it can reach 100~200 fps(even 300fps+, depending on the model) on a single i7 core when the model is 5 or 6 layers deep, predicting 68 landmarks.
+The speed will much faster when you reduce the 68 landmarks to 29, since it uses less parameters.
+- for a 68 landmarks model, the trained model file(storing all the parameters) will be around 150M, while it is 40M for a 29 landmarks model.

 # Results Image:
 ###1. first use the mean shape for initial shape: